Christy Carlson Romano

 Christy Carlson Romano (born March 20, 1984) is an American actress, podcaster, and singer.
-On the Disney Channel, she played Ren Stevens on Even Stevens and voiced the titular character from Kim Possible.
+On the Disney Channel, she played Ren Stevens on Even Stevens, the titular character from Kim Possible, and Cadet Captain Stone in Cadet Kelly.

 Early life

-Romano was born on March 20, 1984, in Milford, Connecticut, the youngest of four children of Anthony and Sharon (née Carlson) Romano.
-Romano was raised Catholic.
-She is of Italian descent.
-She began her career at six years old when she was cast in several national tours of Broadway shows, including Annie, The Will Rogers Follies with Keith Carradine, and The Sound of Music with Marie Osmond.
+Romano was born on March 20, 1984, in Milford, Connecticut, the youngest of four children of Anthony Romano and Sharon (née Carlson).
+She was raised Catholic and is of Italian descent.
+Romano began her career at six years old upon being cast in some national tours of Broadway shows, including Annie, The Will Rogers Follies with Keith Carradine, and The Sound of Music with Marie Osmond.
 She made her first feature film appearance in 1996 as a singing "Chiquita Banana" in Woody Allen's Everyone Says I Love You.
 She also appeared in Henry Fool (1997) and Looking for an Echo (2000).